 How are prospective CASA volunteers screened?

-To be accepted into a training session, prospective volunteers must complete an in-person interview with CASA staff.
+To be accepted into volunteer training, prospective volunteers must complete an in-person interview with CASA staff.
 They must also pass thorough background screening and reference checks.

 What does volunteer training look like?

-Volunteer training consists of six weeks of 3 hours-per-week of in-classroom training along with online work.
+Volunteer training consists of six weeks of online training sessions along with online work.

 Volunteer Requirements and Experience